ACTS OF ATTENTIONS • Visual Blueprints of Memory and Place

-I create layered, textured works across painting, textiles, and photography that unfold as poetic blueprints — self-developed structures guiding my explorations of memory, feeling, and longing.
-Each piece holds a unique architecture that weaves material, composition, and emotion into contemplative visual maps of mind and place.
+I create layered, textured works in painting, textiles, and photography.
+These unfold as poetic blueprints - self-developed structures guiding mnemonic explorations of memory, perception, and (be-)longing.

 Camilla Howalt